harvesthq/api/Sections/Time Tracking.md

 </request>
 ```

+_Special Note: Omit the request wrapper when making this call over JSON._

 Note: you can transmit a blank string as hours if you want to start a timer against the new day_entry record.
 For example:

 ```xml